brenkem/buildroot-fus/board/f+s/cube/readme-cube.txt

 Now switch to the buildroot directory, configure and build everything:

-  cd buildroot-YYYY.MM-fsimx6ul-Byyyy.mm
+  cd buildroot-YYYY.MM-cube-Byyyy.mm
   make cube_defconfig
   make

-This will build all buildroot packages, including the kernel zImage, the kernel modules (in the rootfs) and the device trees cubea7ul.dtb, cube2.0.dtb and cubea5.dtb.
+This will build all buildroot packages, including the kernel zImage, the kernel modules (in the rootfs) and the device trees cubea7ul.dtb, cube2.0.dtb, cubea5.dtb and agateway.dtb.

 After building, the resulting images and the install script are available in: